Massive pollen cloud falls from tree in New Jersey, problem persists nationwide

 So how bad is the pollen this season across the Northeast?
 A New Jersey resident decided to find out Monday, reaching a conclusion that may cause some to grab a box of tissues.

 Jennifer Henderson, of Millville, N.J. posted a video to Facebook showing her husband tapping a tree while driving a backhoe loader.
-Shortly after tapping the tree, a massive cloud of pollen ebing held by the tree is slowly released and descends as the backhoe quickly reverses away.
+Shortly after tapping the tree, a massive cloud of pollen being held by the tree is slowly released and descends as the backhoe quickly reverses away.

 "When my husband said the pollen’s bad, I probably should’ve taken his word for it," she wrote.
 "Crazy!"